Facts and Information about the Profession of Hypnotherapy

-If you are interested in a new career, or wish to use hypnotherapy to enrich your current career, you may request a list of A.C.H.E.-approved hypnotherapy schools.
+If you are interested in a new career, or wish to use hypnotherapy to enrich your current career.
+Click here to access a list of A.C.H.E.-approved hypnotherapy schools.
 Individual schools will send you their literature on request.
 After a thoughtful appraisal of school catalogs, you will be better equipped to make a decision as an informed consumer.

 If you are interested in having a skill that you can use to facilitate your endeavors for the rest of your life, learn to hypnotize yourself.
 We recommend that you also learn how to assist others, and how to have others assist you into self-hypnosis.
 Self-hypnosis gives you much more flexibility in the variety of beneficial uses to which you can put the hypnotic state.
 These skills can best be learned in seminar settings or by individual instruction.

 The use of hypnosis under many guises is growing rapidly.
 The more skill you have in self-hypnosis, the more you can be aware of negative self-suggestions as well as the negative input from others, and the better you can make use of its positive benefits.
 Your mind is your own; you can take full charge of it through developing hypnotic skills.

 - Transforming Therapy™ by Gil Boyne.
 Hardbound, 416 pages, includes motivational audio cassette for hypnotherapists, $37.50

 - Hypnotherapy by Dave Elman.
 Hardbound, 336 pages, $34.95